 Once you build and train a custom classifier in MonkeyLearn, go to the "Build" tab and click on the Stats section.

 By default, you will see information about the overall level of the classifier.
 The section for "Keywords" is shown towards the bottom of the dashboard.

 To see keywords for a specific tag, click on the desired tag and the keywords cloud will populate in the same fashion.

-The keywords that are most prominent in your keyword cloud should have a common sense association with the tag.
-To see the full list of keywords, click on "Keyword List" option.
+The keywords that are most prominent in your keyword cloud should have a common-sense association with the tag.
+To see the full list of keywords, click on the "Keyword List" option.